becktothefuture/mccann-website/README.md

   - Animation: Reverse or configured close animation
   - Control: **Play from start** or **Reverse** (depending on setup)

+Details overlay toggles reuse the same pattern:

+- **`details:show`** — triggered by the JavaScript lightbox module when the Details button is pressed.
+Targets `.lightbox__overlay` (or child elements) to animate the overlay in.
+- **`details:hide`** — emitted on overlay close (button, overlay click, Escape, or lightbox close) to reverse the animation and hide `.lightbox__overlay`.

+> The JavaScript module controls overlay visibility (display/pointer states) while Webflow animates opacity/position in response to these events.

 For detailed setup instructions including markup requirements and troubleshooting, see:
 - `docs/ACCORDION_WEBFLOW_SETUP.md`
 - `docs/LIGHTBOX_WEBFLOW_SETUP.md`